 Heat exchangers allow heat from a fluid (a liquid or gas) to transfer to a second fluid to pass to a second fluid (another liquid or gas).

-All heat exchangers serve the same function, but they work uniquely.
 The two most common heat exchangers are the shell-and-tube and plate.

 What are Shell and Tube Heat Exchangers?